jkingportfolio/CI_PP3_Taco_Trailer/README.md

 ### User Goals

-- A user would want to be able to easily interact with the app to order food.
-- A user would want to state if order is for pick up or delivery.
+- Be able to easily interact with the app to order food for pick up or delivery.
-- A user would want to be able to navigate the app seamlessly.
+- Navigate the app seamlessly.
-- A user would want to be given clear instructions on their current input options.
+- Receive clear instructions on their current input options.
-- A user would want to be provided negative and postive feedback based on their inputs.
+- Be provided with negative and postive feedback based on their inputs.
-- A user would want to be able to remove items from an order or cancel the order prior to submission.
+- Be able to remove items from an order or cancel the order prior to submission.
+- The ability to create an account.
+- The ability to change account password.

 ### Site Owner Goals

-- As the site owner i wanted to be able to give potential customers an easy to use app to order food from The Taco Trailer.
+- Provide potential customers an easy to use app to order food from The Taco Trailer.
-- As the site owner i wanted to have an admin area in which i could access information intended for staff only.
+- Include an admin area in which information intended for staff only can be accessed.
 - As the site owner i wanted to secure the admin area of the app with a password.
-- As the site owner i wanted to have the ability to view previous orders that had been placed.
+- Have the ability to view previous orders that had been placed.
-- As the site owner i wanted to have the ability to view current orders that have yet to be picked up or delivered.
+- Have the ability to view current pending orders that have yet to be picked up or delivered.
-- As the site owner i wanted to have all user inputs validated as to not provide issues with orders.
+- Ensure all user inputs are validated as to not provide issues with orders and a negative user experience.

 ## User Experience